brown-cs-224/Eigen-Tutorial/README.md

 }
 }
 ```

 The first method shown above uses the comma initializer syntax: the programmer specifies
 the coefficients row by row.
 Note that all coefficients need to be provided — if the number of
 coefficients does not match the size of the matrix, the compiler will throw an error.
 Thus, you
-can imagine this syntax becoming quite cumbersome for large matrices.^1
+can imagine this syntax becoming quite cumbersome for large matrices.

 The second method accesses the individual coefficients of the matrix B using the overloaded
 parentheses operators.
 Indexing starts at zero, with the first index specifying the row number,